geekandglitter/solotests/README.md

-# solotests

-# This project performs browser compatability testing for solosegment.com using Selenium playback.
+## This project performs browser compatability testing for solosegment.com using Selenium playback.
 ### Notes

 1. They work on Selenium 3 and Selenium 4